 Psychiatric Mental Health Nurse Practitioner Masters Programs

-What Do You Learn in a Psychiatric Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner Program?
+What Do You Learn in a Psychiatric Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner Master's Program?

 A psychiatric nurse practitioner provides care for patients with mental illness.
 These individuals are licensed registered nurses who earn their master’s education in this particular field.